-Except for reintroduced individuals for which we knew their characteristics, we randomly assigned individuals’ sex (male or female) according to ratio 1:1 usually observed at birth (Breitenmoser et al., 1993; Jedrzejewski et al., 1996).
+Except for reintroduced individuals for which we knew their characteristics, we randomly assigned individuals’ sex (male or female) according to the ratio 1:1 usually observed at birth (Breitenmoser et al., 1993; Jedrzejewski et al., 1996).
 We also randomly assigned an age between 2 and 15 as lynx usually live until 15-17 years old (e.g., Breitenmoser-Würsten, Vandel, et al., 2007).
 Age is defined as zero for the first year of life, one during the second year of life, etc. For the Palatinate part of the Vosges-Palatinian population, we assigned known age and sex (five females and six males).
 In the Vosges Mountains, only males were detected in 2017 thanks to the camera trap survey design implemented (Charbonnel & Germain, 2020) and no case of reproduction was reported during the years preceding our analyzes.
 We then only defined males for the individuals located in the Vosges part of the Vosges-Palatinian population, with ages randomly generated.
 We also only defined males for the Black Forest population.
 All generated individuals were defined as “disperser” to avoid the bias of defining territories by ourselves.
 They find their territories on their own as defined by the SE-IBM rules.

+We also used lynx regular presence data to define the “population layer” (Fig. A.3).
+This layer took the gridded study area where each cell was assigned one of the four lynx populations (main text, Fig. 1), taking the population from the closest lynx regular presence cell.
+This “population layer” delineates population areas.
+It is used to define in which population kitten were born and identified individual exchanges between populations.